-To begin with, no one had the first idea what species it was but fortunately Fredrik remembered hearing about Plain Leaf Warbler, an Asian Phylloscopus, and checking the literature available they were able to compare its wing formula with the published data and found they were a match.
-Now it was important to discuss the bird with others. so phone calls were made to Göran Wallinder at Falsterbo Bird Observatory, Göran Frisk at the National Museum, Johan Nilson and Staffan Rodebrand and they all agreed it was a Plain Leaf Warbler.
+To begin with, no one present had the first clue about the identity, but fortunately Fredrik remembered hearing about Plain Leaf Warbler, an Asian Phylloscopus that breeds from Iraq east to Pakistan and winters in the Arabian Peninsula and India, and checking the literature available they were able to compare its wing formula with the published data and found they were a match.
+Now it was important to discuss the bird with others, so phone calls were made to Göran Wallinder at Falsterbo Bird Observatory, Göran Frisk at the National Museum, Johan Nilson and Staffan Rodebrand and they all agreed it was a Plain Leaf Warbler.
 The bird was processed and Anders Haglund took some video and photos (Pic.
-132).
+165).
 One very significant feature that helped confirm the identity were the bird's olive green soles.
 The warbler was released close to the Observatory in a small copse of trees on the southern part of Landsort known as Södra Lunden.
 As darkness was beginning to fall it was almost immediately lost to view, disappearing among the branches of a tall tree.